louis-frayser/linux-hacks/README.md

 ## Disk Utilities

-	These are currently optimizedf for Gentoo, though they've run on all sorts of systems in the past.
+	These are currently optimized for Gentoo, though they've run on all sorts of systems in the past.

 ### dfmax -- List filesystems by free space.
 	Displays filesystems and sizes sorted by free space.